Khoirul-Yardan/Khoirul-Yardan/README.md

 ###

-<p align="left">I’m a passionate Frontend Developer with over 6 years of experience in crafting visually appealing and highly functional user interfaces.
-My expertise lies in creating responsive and interactive designs that provide seamless user experiences, using technologies like HTML, CSS, JavaScript, and modern frameworks such as React and Vue.js.<br><br>Currently, I’m pursuing my academic journey as a student at Politeknik Elektronika Negeri Surabaya (PENS) to deepen my understanding of technology and expand my horizons in software development.<br><br>I’m committed to learning and growing both professionally and academically, while striving to deliver exceptional solutions that bridge the gap between aesthetics and functionality.</p>
+<p align="left">I’m an emerging Full Stack Developer with a strong foundation in both frontend and backend development.
+I began my journey building responsive and interactive user interfaces using HTML, CSS, JavaScript, and frameworks like React and Vue.js.
+Over time, I expanded my skills to the backend side — developing APIs, managing databases such as MySQL and Firebase, and implementing features like authentication and data handling using PHP or Node.js.

+Currently, I’m studying at the Electronic Engineering Polytechnic Institute of Surabaya (PENS), where I actively work on projects that combine strong UI/UX with robust backend logic.
+My experience includes building data management dashboards, public reporting systems, time/location-based attendance platforms, and interactive websites integrated with camera functionality.

+To me, being a developer is not just about writing code — it’s about understanding user needs, designing thoughtful solutions, and delivering them end-to-end.
+I’m committed to continuous learning, exploring new technologies, and building effective, meaningful, and user-friendly applications.</p>

 ###